 As part of our facility management, we take advantage of the options that we have as tenants to conserve resources.
-For example, we have been using electricity from ecological sources since 2013, thus saving 1,000 metric tons of carbon emissions per year at our head office in Hamburg alone.
-In addition, we employ energy-efficient air-conditioning equipment in our data centre.
-Combined with cold aisle containment to optimise air conditioning, we cut our energy consumption in our computing centre by up to 30% each year.
+For example, we have been using electricity from ecological sources since 2013, thus saving more than 1,000 tonnes of carbon emissions per year at our head office in Hamburg alone.
+In addition, we employ of our employees used the public transport subsidy in December 2022.